 In Canada, Botox is classified as a prescription-only medication and therefore should only be provided by licensed medical physicians, dentists or registered nurses who have had the relevant training.
 It’s important to make sure that when you are considering getting botox you do your research to ensure that you get the best possible results.

 If you are considering getting botox you may have some new concerns and questions about the COVID-19 vaccine and botox.
-There are no official guidelines yet around this, but here at the Medical Rejuvenation Centre, we are recommending that if you have received the COVID-19 vaccination in the last 2 weeks, then do not have a botox treatment to avoid any potential contraindications.
+There are no official guidelines yet around this, but here at the Medical Rejuvenation Centre, we recommend that if you have received the COVID-19 vaccination in the last 2 weeks, then you should not have a botox treatment right away to avoid any potential contraindications.
 After the two weeks, you are fine to book in to get your treatment.

 How long after botox can you work out?
 While you should always follow your doctor’s recommendations, the general rule is to wait at least 4 hours to exercise.
 However, 24 hours is the ideal amount of time to wait so allow yourself a rest day!